-During cholera epidemic in New York City from May to November 1849, she remained at the NYIB to nurse the sick rather than leaving the city.
+During the cholera epidemic in New York City from May to November 1849, she remained at the NYIB to nurse the sick rather than leave the city.

 Crosby was a friend of Walter and Phoebe Palmer, “the mother of the holiness movement”.